Cooperation and impact

 Tulanet is a network of the seven Finnish research institutes.
 The network consolidates the impact of research by providing its points of views to science and research politics.
 It promotes interdisciplinary research and fortifies expertise work that supports decision-making.
 Tulanet also promotes cooperation between universities, business life, state administrations, and other stakeholders.

-Arctic Space Centre provides answers to topical arctic questions.
-Sodankylä's Arctic Space Centre has expanded from a satellite data centre to a place where the entire chain is handled from the reception of satellite data, to processing and distribution and then the utilisation of data.
-The data can be utilised for example by environmental and security authorities.
-The Arctic Space Centre of the Finnish Meteorological Institute´s (FMI-ASC) partners and financiers include international space agencies (ESA, EUMETSAT, NASA, NOAA), the European Union and numerous other national organisations and research institutes such as the Finnish Environment Institute (SYKE), and the Sodankylä Geophysical Observatory at the University of Oulu.
+Sodankylä Space Centre provides answers to topical arctic questions.
+Sodankylä Space Centre has expanded from a satellite data centre to a place where the entire chain is handled from the reception of satellite data, to processing and distribution and then the use of data.
+The data can be used for example by environmental and security authorities.
+The Sodankylä Space Centre of the Finnish Meteorological Institute´s (FMI-ASC) partners and financiers include international space agencies (ESA, EUMETSAT, NASA, NOAA), the European Union and numerous other national organisations and research institutes such as the Finnish Environment Institute (SYKE), and the Sodankylä Geophysical Observatory at the University of Oulu.

 The Finnish Geosciences Research Laboratory is a joint collaboration of Helsinki, Oulu, Aalto and Turku Universities, Åbo Akademi, and the Geological Survey of Finland (GTK).